Electoral district of Port Pirie

 Port Pirie was an electoral district of the House of Assembly in the Australian state of South Australia from 1915 to 1970.

 Port Pirie was abolished after a boundary redistribution in 1970 when the Electoral district of Pirie was created.
 The last member for Port Pirie, David McKee transferred to Pirie.

-The town of Port Pirie is currently located in the seat of Frome.
+The town of Port Pirie is currently located in the seat of Stuart.